INSARKAR/thera-ie/README.md

 ---

-**🔬 Built for Biomedical Research**: Optimized for comprehensive drug-indication analysis with state-of-the-art AI and traditional literature mining approaches.
+**🔬 THERA-IE**: Therapeutic Hypothesis Extraction and Relationship Analytics for comprehensive drug-indication analysis with state-of-the-art AI and traditional literature mining approaches.